artainmo/DevOps/cloud/README.md

 Amazon AppStream 2.0 is a desktop application streaming service.
 It allows streaming on any computer without provisioning infrastructure.
 The application is delivered from within a web browser.<br>
 Amazon Workspaces provides a full VDI which can launch multiple applications, while with Amazon AppStream 2.0 one specific desktop application is streamed into a web browser.

+Internet of Things (IoT) is a network of internet-connected devices that can collect and transfer data.
+AWS IoT Core connects IoT devices to the AWS Cloud.
+It is serverless, secure and scalable.

+AWS AppSync stores and synchronizes data across mobile and web apps in real-time.
+For this it leverages a technology from Facebook called GraphQL.
+To build this GraphQL backend integration is possible with DynamoDB and Lambda.

+AWS Amplify is a set of tools and services that help develop and deploy scalable full stack web and mobile applications.
+Amplify can manage authentication, storage, API, CI/CD, PubSub, analytics and ML, monitoring, source code from AWS or Github...

+AWS Application Composer can be used to visually design and build serverless applications on AWS by generating CloudFormation infrastructure as code (IaC).
+It allows AWS infrastructure code deployment without being an expert in AWS.

+AWS Device Farm is a managed service that tests your web and mobile apps against desktop browsers, real mobile devices and tablets.

+AWS Backup is a managed service to centrally manage and automate backups across AWS services.
+It allows the creation of a backup plan where you define the frequency and retention policy of backups.
+This backup plan can be assigned to AWS resources such as EC2, EBS, RDS, DynamoDB...
+The backups are stored in S3.

+Different disaster recovery strategies exist.
+Backup and Restore is the cheapest one.
+Pilot Light keeps the minimal critical functions of the app running in the cloud.
+Warm Standby is more expensive, it keeps the full app running in the cloud but at a minimum size.
+Multi-Site/Hot-Site is the most expensive, as it keeps the full app at full size running in the cloud.<br>
+In the cloud we can perform disaster recovery of applications running in multiple regions, if one region fails we can failover the traffic to other region using route 53.

+AWS Elastic Disaster Recovery (DRS) used to be named CloudEndure Disaster Recovery.
+It allows quick and easy recovery of physical, virtual and cloud-based servers into AWS.<br>
+It performs continuous replication of servers into an AWS staging environment.
+Then in case of a disaster, the staging can be moved to production on which you can failover within minutes.

+AWS DataSync moves large data amounts from on-premises to AWS by running an AWS DataSync Agent in on-premise.
+Replication/synchronization tasks can be scheduled hourly, daily, weekly.
+The replication tasks are incremental after the first full load.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>